samurai-x/samurai-x/ooxcb/docs/source/introduction.rst

 What is ooxcb?
 --------------

-ooxcb is a new Python binding to the X server, developed for the `samurai-x`_ window manager. xpyb uses a wrapper generator to create python modules out of the XML X protocol descriptions of the `xcb`_ project.
-It aims to provide with an easy-to-use pure-python interface to the X server.
+ooxcb (the object oriented X C binding, yes, the C doesn't fit here) is a new Python binding to the X server, developed for the `samurai-x`_ window manager. xpyb uses a wrapper generator to create python modules out of the XML X protocol descriptions of the `xcb`_ project.
+It aims to provide with an easy-to-use object-oriented interface to the X server.

 Why?
 ----